Jayavel2005/Jayavel2005/README.md

 ### 🚀 About Me

 I'm **Jayavel**, a full-stack enthusiast based in Coimbatore.
 Currently, I'm pursuing my B.E. in IT at Rathinam Technical Campus.
-My passion lies in web development, where I continuously explore and learn new technologies to enhance my skills.
+My passion lies in web development and UI/UX design, and I'm always exploring new technologies to enhance my skills.

 ### 🛠️ Technologies & Tools